Inception and Early Years:

 Our commitment to fostering a supportive and collaborative environment has been a guiding principle.
 As new members join our ranks, they bring fresh perspectives, contributing to the ongoing evolution of the Clifton Handbell Ringers.

-In 1978 a junior team was formed.
-This team is still in existence but it is now called Clifton Village Handbell Ringers.
+In 1978, a junior team was formed.
+This team still exists, but it is now called Clifton Village Handbell Ringers.

-In 1980 the full set of 155 bells, covering 5 octaves, was returned to Whitechapel for full refurbishment.
+In 1980, the complete set of 155 bells, covering 5 octaves, was returned to Whitechapel for complete refurbishment.
 A third team, mainly consisting of senior citizens, was formed in 1986.
-To ensure the future of the organisation, funds were raised and, combined with help from various funding bodies, enough money was raised to ensure delivery of 140 new handbells in March 2001 and June 2004 replacing the set dating from 1908.
+To ensure the organisation’s future, funds were raised and, combined with support from various funding bodies, enough money was secured to deliver 140 new handbells in March 2001 and June 2004, replacing the set dating from 1908.

 Looking Forward: